KonradNoTantoo/YeahOK/Readme.md

 An [example configuration file](./yeah_ok.conf) is available at the root of the project.

-On first run, `yeah_ok` will create a default configuration in whatever directory Qt uses for application configuration files.
+On first run, `yeah_ok` will create a default configuration in whatever directory Qt uses for application configuration files, *e.g.* `~/.config/WTF/yeah_ok.conf`.

 # Accessing `/dev/uinput`